cbcommunity/cb-administration-scripts/config_server/README.md

 ```
 [cb.conf]
 # Enable/Disable cblr functionality.
 Disabled by default
-# only configured if you are local to the CbER Server
+# only configured if you are local to the Cb Response Server
 CbLREnabled=True
 ```